If you’re looking to improve your smile, you’re not alone. Nearly 50% of Americans believe they would be more confident if they had a better smile.

-Brushing and flossing are key to preventing periodontal disease and have a beautiful smile.
+Brushing and flossing are key to preventing periodontal disease and having a beautiful smile.
 Plaque build-up produces tartar which eats away at the gum line.
 Brushing twice a day, or after every meal, and flossing once a day will prevent tartar build-up and encourage healthy teeth.

 Regular Dental Check-Ups

 While brushing and flossing and vital, seeing a dentist for check-ups is also an important component of your oral health routine.
-Twice a year, a dentist will look over your mouth, inspecting for signs of tooth decay or disease, and perform a deep dental cleaning.
+Twice a year, a dentist will look over your mouth, inspect for signs of tooth decay or disease, and perform a deep dental cleaning.

 When problems like periodontal disease are caught early on, you have a better chance of recovering and saving your teeth.

 For those with a family history of periodontal disease, you’ll need to ensure that you take extra precautions to protect your teeth.
 This means maintaining a healthy oral routine and regular check-ups and also familiarizing yourself with your family history.